Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 • Operator comments (including any corrective actions)

-Basically, you want to collect anything that can help identify who, what, when, where, why for every downtime event.
+Basically, you want to collect anything that can help identify who, what, when, where, and why for every downtime event.
 This is crucial information that will help you reduce downtime in the future.
 Also, it is valuable to get operator comments describing the event and any corrective actions performed in their own words.

 You will get the most accurate comments at the time of the event and this also provides immediate communication.
 Reason categories can be used to identify top problems, but the operator comments can be invaluable when trying to identify the root cause.
 With practice and coaching you can start to get comments loaded with information.